getgrav/grav-learn/pages/03.themes/04.twig-filters-functions/docs.md

 ##### Url

-Will create a URL and convert any PHP URL streams into a valid HTML resources
+Will create a URL and convert any PHP URL streams into a valid HTML resources.
+A default value can be passed in in case the URL cannot be resolved.

 `url('theme://images/logo.png')|default('http://www.placehold.it/150x100/f4f4f4')` <i class="icon-right-open"></i> **{{ url('theme://images/logo.png')|default('http://www.placehold.it/150x100/f4f4f4') }}**